Convex and quasiconvex functions in metric graphs: Convex functions

 we get that $\varphi\in C^1(\e\cup\bar{\e}).$ As $u$ is convex on every edge, it holds that $u$ is below $\varphi$ on $[x,\v]$ and $[\v,y]$.
 Therefore we conclude that

 Moreover, by \eqref{eq:contra1} we have

 This gives a contradiction with the fact that $u$ is a viscosity sub-solution to \eqref{eq:ce}. \end{proof}

-We are now in a position to study the convex envelope of a given function.
-Recall that for $A\subset \Gamma$ a closed set and $f\colon A \to\mathbb{R}$ a bounded function, the convex envelope of $f$ on $\Gamma$ is defined by
+We are now in a position to study the largest convex function that is below of a given datum in some subset of the graph.
+Recall that for $A\subset \Gamma$ a closed set and $f\colon A \to\mathbb{R}$ a bounded function, the optimal convex function on $\Gamma$ that is below $f$ in $A$ is defined by

 where $ \mathcal{C}(f) \coloneqq \left\{ u\colon\Gamma \to\mathbb{R}\colon u \text{ is \emph{convex} and } u(x)\leq f(x), \ x\in A \right\}. $